Son of the Mask: Plot

-Months later, Tonya goes on a business trip, leaving Tim with their son Alvey.
-Tim, now promoted, desperately tries to work on his cartoon at home, but is continuously disrupted by Alvey.
-To get some peace and quiet, Tim lets Alvey watch various cartoons on television, which inspire Alvey to torment his father using his powers.
-Otis, who has been feeling neglected by Tim, accidentally dons the mask, gains its power, and tries to get rid of Alvey, but his attempts are foiled by the craftier infant.
+Months later, Tonya goes on a business trip, leaving Tim with Alvey.
+Now promoted, Tim desperately tries to work on his cartoon at home but is continuously disrupted by his son.
+To get some peace and quiet, he lets Alvey watch various cartoons on television, which inspires Alvey to torment his father using his powers.
+Otis, who has been feeling neglected by Tim, accidentally dons the mask, gains its power and tries to get rid of Alvey, but his attempts are foiled by the craftier infant.

 Loki eventually finds Alvey and confronts Tim for the mask, but Alvey uses his powers to protect his father.
-Odin, possessing Tim's body, finally had enough of Loki, scolds his destructive approach, and strips him of his powers.
-Tim is later fired after failing to impress Moss during a pitch but reconciles and bonds with Alvey.
-Loki, determined to please his father, sneaks into the Avery household and completes a summoning ritual and appeals to Odin to restore his powers.
-Odin agrees, but only for a limited time, stating this is his last chance.
+Odin, finally had enough of Loki as he possesses Tim, scolds his destructive approach and strips him of his powers.
+Tim is later dismissed after failing to impress Moss during a pitch but reconciles and bonds with Alvey.
+Loki, determined to warmly pleasure his father, sneaks into the Avery house and completes a summoning ritual and appeals to Odin to restore his powers.
+Odin agrees, but only for a limited time, deeming this as his last chance.

 Loki kidnaps Alvey in exchange for the mask.
 Tonya returns home and goes with Tim and Otis, to whom Tim had apologized for his negligence, to make the exchange.
-Loki, impressed by his powers of the mask and growing fond of him, decides to keep Alvey despite the exchange, forcing the group to chase after them as Tim becomes the Mask once more.
+Loki, impressed by his powers of the mask and growing fond of him, decides to keep Alvey despite the exchange, forcing the group to chase after him as Tim becomes the Mask once more.
 The subsequent confrontation is evenly matched, prompting Loki to halt the fight, suggesting they let Alvey decide who to be with.
-Although Loki tries to lure Alvey to him with promises of fun, Tim takes off the mask and convinces his son to choose him.
-Enraged, Loki tries to kill Tim, but his time and powers run out at the last minute, before Odin appears in person, again scolding Loki for his failure.
-Tim, however, feels sympathy for Loki and reminds Odin that regardless of their problems, they are still family.
-After Tim gives them the mask, Odin reconciles with Loki, and the duo returns home.
+Although Loki tries to lure Alvey to him with promises of fun, Tim removes the mask and convinces his son to choose him.
+Enraged, Loki tries to murder Tim, but his time runs out at the last minute as Odin appears in person and scolds Loki for his failure.
+Tim, however, feels sympathy for Loki and reminds Odin that regardless of their problems, they will still be family.
+After Tim gives them the mask, Odin reconciles with Loki and the duo return home.

-Sometime later, Tim is rehired when his cartoon, based on Alvey and Otis competing for his attention, becomes a success.
-After the Avery family watches the cartoon's premiere, Tonya reveals that she is pregnant again.
+Some time later, Tim is rehired when his subsequent cartoon based on Alvey and Otis competing for his attention becomes a success.
+After the Averys watch the cartoon's premiere, Tonya reveals that she is pregnant again.